yggdrasilts/axiosfit/CONTRIBUTING.md

 Unfortunately, we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you we are going to close an issue that don't have enough info to be reproduced.

-You can file new issues by filling out our [new issue form](https://gitlab.com/yggdrasilts/axiosfit/issues/new).
+You can file new issues by filling out our [new issue form](https://github.com/yggdrasilts/axiosfit/issues/new).

-### <a name="submit-mr"></a> Submitting a Merge Request (MR)
+### <a name="submit-pr"></a> Submitting a Pull Request (PR)

 <!-- TODO: Review the merging flow -->

-Before you submit your Merge Request (MR) consider the following guidelines:
+Before you submit your Pull Request (PR) consider the following guidelines:

-1. Search [Gitlab](https://gitlab.com/yggdrasilts/axiosfit/merge_requests) for an open or closed MR that relates to your submission.
+1. Search [Github](https://github.com/yggdrasilts/axiosfit/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
 2. Fork the yggdrasilts/axiosfit repo.
 3. Make your changes in a new git branch: